sara5491/ArchiveTheAdventure/README.md

 - **ADMIN PAGE** (admin.html) - The Admin Page allows the website administrator to add, edit and delete any photos.
 Only the admin user has access to this page via a link in the navbar.

 - **CONTACT PAGE** (contact.html) - The Contact Page allows users send a form to the site owner which contains: an email and message field that are required to be filled in.

+### DATABASE

+MongoDB will handle all data and collections and a diagram of the structure can be seen below:

+## SKELETON

+### WIREFRAMES

 # 7. DEPLOYMENT